 - HISM036 - Gender, Society and Culture in Early Modern Europe

-I did my undergraduate degree in History at the University of Durham, where my interest in early modern history was fired by Professor Anthony Fletcher.
-I later went on to study for a PhD at Jesus College, Cambridge, where my supervisor was Professor Keith Wrightson, and wrote a thesis on late-seventeenth century coffee house society and the newspapers and periodicals published by John Dunton and his contemporaries, which was examined by Profs James Raven and Bernard Capp.
-I became particularly interested in the relationship between the press and their readers, and the mechanisms by which ideas about gender normativity were formulated, prescribed and challenged.
+I did my undergraduate degree in History at the University of Durham, and later went on to study for a PhD at Jesus College, Cambridge, where I wrote a thesis on late-seventeenth century coffee house society and the periodical press of the 1690s.
 This led to the publication of my earliest articles on John Dunton's Athenian Mercury, and my first book, Gender, Society and Print Culture in Late-Stuart England.
 A spin-off article on coffee house slang won the RHS Alexander Prize (2001).
 My first employment in undergraduate teaching and research was at the Universities of Cambridge, Essex and Northumbria.
-I was a postdoctoral researcher for the project Nationalising Taste: National Identity and Local Culture in Eighteenth-Century England led by Professors Jeremy Gregory, Alan Ingram and Thomas Faulkner, which led to a number of collaborative interdisciplinary publications (encompassing History, Art History, Archaeology, Literature and Architectural History) and a long-standing interest in landscape and environmental history from the dawn of the industrial revolution to modern times (Northern Landscapes).
+I was a postdoctoral researcher for the project Nationalising Taste: National Identity and Local Culture in Eighteenth-Century England led by Professor Jeremy Gregory, which led to a number of collaborative interdisciplinary publications (encompassing History, Art History, Archaeology, Literature and Architectural History) and a long-standing interest in landscape and environmental history from the dawn of the Industrial Revolution to modern times (Northern Landscapes).
 I was appointed Lecturer at Newcastle University in 2000, where I became a Professor in 2012 and remained until 2020.
-In that time, I developed my research and education interests and networks, from early explorations in the history of gender, the family and alternative family structures (co-editing with Elizabeth Foyster The Family in Early Modern England, and my book about queer marriage, The Castrato and His Wife), to the development of a consumer society and environmental history in the long eighteenth century.
+In that time, I developed my research and educational interests and networks, from early explorations in the history of gender, the family and alternative family structures (co-editing with Elizabeth Foyster The Family in Early Modern England, and my book about queer marriage, The Castrato and His Wife), to the development of a consumer society and environmental history in the long eighteenth century.
 I have also had a growing interest in decolonising British history, particularly through working with archaeologists and architectural historians on the Gertrude Bell archive at Newcastle University.
 I have had close ties with research institutions in the USA and was a Visiting Fellow at the Huntington Library in California and the Harry Ransom Research Center (Austin, TX).
 An international collaboration with Professors Jason Kelly and Phil Scarpino (IUPUI, Indiana, where I am a Visiting Professor), led to my becoming Co-Founder of the Anthropocene Research group at Newcastle, and Co-I for 'Living Deltas' a large-scale interdisciplinary research hub involving humanities scholars, earth scientists and physical geographers, as well as a large number of external stakeholders both in the UK and the Global South.
-I was twice nominated by my undergraduate students for a Teaching Excellence Award, and to date have supervised and examined over 20 PhD students.
+I have been nominated by undergraduate students for Teaching Excellence Awards, and to date have supervised and examined over 20 PhD students.
 My most recent OUP book, Orphans of Empire: the Fate of London's Foundlings, was part-funded by the British Academy and was shortlisted for the 2019 Cundill Prize, 'the world's biggest history prize, for books of global significance'.
 A native of Plymouth, I returned to the South West in 2020 to take up the post of Professor of History and Head of the Department of History at the University of Exeter.